 And he didn't tell me to stop.

 He didn't cry out, "Mom!
 Don't read any more words!
 You don't deserve to have such filth on your lips!
 Mom, STOP!
-It was my sin so I'll take the seat and finish doing this awful thing".
+It was my bad so I'll take the seat and finish reading those awful lyrics".

 He didn't want to own it.